voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### October 21, 2022

+This release includes improved punctuation for the English Offline transcription.

 ### October 17, 2022

 This release provides an improved model for Offline English transcription - you will notice about 1% higher accuracy